jupyter-server/enterprise_gateway/docs/source/operators/deploy-distributed.md

 The set of remote hosts used by the `DistributedProcessProxy` are derived from two places.

-+ The [configuration option](index.html#configuring-enterprise-gateway): `EnterpriseGatewayApp.remote_hosts` whose default value comes from the env variable EG_REMOTE_HOSTS - which, itself, defaults to 'localhost'.
++ The configuration option `EnterpriseGatewayApp.remote_hosts`, whose default value comes from the env variable EG_REMOTE_HOSTS - which, itself, defaults to 'localhost'.
-+ The config option can be [overridden on a per-kernel basis](config-kernel-override.html#per-kernel-configuration-overrides) if the process_proxy stanza contains a config stanza where there's a `remote_hosts` entry.
++ The config option can be [overridden on a per-kernel basis](config-kernel-override.md#per-kernel-configuration-overrides) if the process_proxy stanza contains a config stanza where there's a `remote_hosts` entry.
 If present, this value will be used instead.

 ```{tip}
 Entries in the remote hosts configuration should be fully qualified domain names (FQDN).
 For example, `host1.acme.com, host2.acme.com`